 It took several practice trips to finally feel comfortable enough on the placement of the GoGirl and with making sure it had a secure seal, to use only one hand.
 This, however, is a personal preference.
 It also took me several more practice runs to use the GoGirl without completely dropping trow.
 The GoGirl does come with directions and I do recommend they be reviewed before first trying it out.

 Quality & Durability:

 The GoGirl is advertised as being made from medical grade silicone and is 100% Latex free.
-Being made of silicone allows it be lightweight and very packable.
-My basic GoGirl weighs 1 ounce and is about 6 inches tall (from tallest point) and 2 inches wide (from widest point).
+Being made of silicone allows it to be lightweight and very packable.
+My basic GoGirl weighs 1 ounce and is about 6 inches tall (from the tallest point) and 2 inches wide (from widest point).
 The GoGirl is available in two colors Pink/Lavender or Camouflage/Khaki.
 Each is antimicrobial and moisture resistant allowing for quick dry times and easy cleanup.
 Out in the field, I shake my GoGirl after usage and wa-la! it’s dry and ready to go.

 When it comes to cleaning, I simply just rinse out my GoGirl with water when returning to home base from a hike, or rinsing when possible on the road.
 It can, however, be cleaned with soap and water if so desired.

 The GoGirl can be found online or at various outdoor/retail stores for around $10.99 for the basic version.
 There are other versions found online that include both the device and a twelve-inch tube extension.
 The extension can also be purchased separately along with other GoGirl branded items such as travel toilet paper and travel bag.

 GoGirl has recently teamed up with another company providing a disposable biodegradable version of a female urination device named “Stand Up”.
 You can learn more about this product by visiting GoGirl’s website (see link below).

 Product Guarantees & Replacement: